xLoge/xLoge/README.md

 # Hello 👋 im a 19 year old student form Germany.

-Im into computers and stuff... yeah I also like Anime and Jucie Wrld (but im like not depressive, hes just good).
+Im into computers and stuff... yeah I also like Anime and Jucie Wrld.
-In case ur wondering, I also love the ganya so always down to smoke.
+In case ur wondering, I also love the ganja so always down to smoke.

 #